Learning Center Program for Students with Multiple Disabilities

 Rockland, MA 02370

-2:1 student to staff ratio; Special Education Teachers; Teaching Assistants; Nurses; Speech/Language Pathologist Occupational Therapist; Physical Therapist; Teacher of the Visually Impaired; Orientation and Mobility Instructor; Music Therapy; Adapted Physical Education.
+High Staff to Student ratio; Special Education Teachers; Teaching Assistants; Nurses; Speech/Language Pathologist; Occupational Therapist; Physical Therapist; Teacher of the Visually Impaired; Orientation and Mobility Instructor; Music Therapy; Adapted Physical Education.